 Our rent policy aims to set affordable rent levels whilst covering our costs and remaining comparable with those of other housing providers operating in the area.

-In addition to your rent, you must also take account of other costs such as communal landscape maintenance, Council Tax, fuel bills, transport, furnishing the property as well as daily living expenses.
+In addition to your rent, you must also take account of other costs such as Council Tax, fuel bills, transport, furnishing the property as well as daily living expenses.

 Shared ownership